 - Enter the amount you need to pay

-Anxious about paying Bills Online?
-You can even pay your fees by visiting or calling your bank.
+Anxious about paying bills online?
+You can choose to pay your fees by visiting or calling your bank.
 Just let them know you want to make a payment to Concordia University and simply provide your 8-digit student ID.

-On average, this type of payment takes 2-3 business days to appear on your Student Account.
-Don’t panic!
-You will NOT be charged any late fees if this payment is made with your bank on or before the payment deadline.
+On average, this type of payment takes 2-3 business days to appear on your student account.
+You will not be charged any late fees if you initiate and complete this payment with your bank on or before the payment deadline.

 Concordia has made a credit payment option available by popular demand, but recommends students first consider other methods of payment that do not incur charges or convenience fees.